maebernacchi/MIST/README.md

 ```

 2. Run the installation script in the Terminal.
 If you're on Windows, run it on the Bash Shell.
 (It should be included with Windows 10)
-   The checking for PostgreSQL part does not work for Windows, because Windows is a bitch.
-Bill Gates you filthy money grabber
+   The checking for PostgreSQL part does not curretly work for Windows.

 ```
 cd MIST